The Worst Airports in the United States Are Found in These 15 Cities

 Number of passengers: 53 million

-- Second, you won’t find an airport with fewer on-time flights.
-SFO has delays worse than Atlanta, which handles nearly twice as many passengers every year.
+San Francisco has two big issues.
+First, it’s 13 miles south of downtown, but it feels much farther since SF is miserable for drivers.
+Second, you won’t find an airport with fewer on-time flights.
+SFO has delays worse than Atlanta, which has nearly twice as many passengers every year.

 8. Dallas-Fort Worth International